Frequently Asked Questions

 Table of Contents

-Each judge selects four law clerks per year.
+Each judge selects up to three law clerks per year.
 This gives judges a considerable amount of flexibility in deciding how best to organize their own chambers.
 Each individual clerk hired at the Court comes with strong academic standing and excellent research and writing skills in either or both official languages.
-But the Court as an institution also benefits tremendously when the law clerks, collectively, can contribute a diversity of perspectives that come from background and life experience.
+But the Court as an institution also benefits tremendously when the law clerks, collectively, can contribute a diversity of perspectives that come from their background and life experience.

 Each judge organizes his or her chambers according to their own needs.
 Some of those needs are dictated by the very nature of the Supreme Court of Canada as an institution.
 The Supreme Court of Canada is a bilingual, bijural institution that hears cases in all areas of the law.
 Clerks must be proficient in one official language, but in this context, being bilingual can be an asset.
 Some clerks will have training and qualifications in both legal systems, but most clerks are trained in only one of the systems.
 Subject matter expertise may be a consideration in selecting a clerk.